audryhsu/blog/content/posts/how-to-hugo.md

 |── themes/       <-- downloaded prebuild templates (git submodule)
 └── hugo.toml     <-- hugo site settings
 ```

 ### Themes
-- downloaded prebuild templates as git submodules

 - I'm using [Hugo Winston](https://themes.gohugo.io/hugo-winston-theme/) theme

 ### Content

 - directory structure under this folder creates the site's url pathing
-- each subdir gets a list page automatically created
+- the directory structure matters and should model the organization of the site

 # Types of content

+There are two main content page types:

-**List pages** lists other available pages (rendered via list.html)
+1. **List pages** lists other available pages (rendered via list.html templates)
    - Home page is a list page, because it lists other pages on the site
    - Section pages list other pages in the same section
-**Single pages** display information about a topic (rendered via single.html)
+2. **Single pages** display information about a topic (rendered via single.html templates)

 ```
 ├── content/
 │   └── posts/   <----- top level section